bketelsen/snow/docs/index.md

 nav_order: 1
 ---

-# systemd system extensions for Fedora image based systems
+# systemd system extensions for SNOW Linux

 **NOTE: This is currently an experimental project.
 Make sure to read the known limitations section.
 Use at your own risk.**

-This project makes sysexts available for Fedora CoreOS, Fedora Atomic Desktops, Fedora IoT, and other Fedora Bootable Container (bootc) systems (and classic ostree/rpm-ostree systems).
-Those sysexts should also work for Universal Blue images such as Bazzite, Bluefin, Aurora, uCore.
+This project makes sysexts available for SNOW Linux.

 ## What are sysexts?